You may have heard of using Metamucil for diarrhea or constipation.

 - Perdiem Fiber

-Psyllium husk in Metamucil is able to soak up and retain water.
+Psyllium husk, the main ingredient in Metamucil, is able to soak up and retain water.
 This action happens in your gut, which can make your stools bulkier and more formed.
-This means Metamucil can ease both constipation and diarrhea.

-Metamucil typically takes 2-3 days to work and it should not be taken before bed (8).
+Metamucil typically takes 2-3 days to work, and it should not be taken before bed (3).
 You should always follow the manufacturer’s instructions on how to take it.

-According to the British Society of Gastroenterology guidelines, psyllium effectively treats IBS symptoms.
-They also advise to begin at a small dose (3 – 4 g/day) and gradually increase to the recommended amount to avoid bloating due to its fibre content (6).
+The British Society of Gastroenterology advises beginning at a small dose (3 – 4 g/day) and gradually increasing to the recommended amount on the label to avoid bloating (4).

 - Abdominal pain and cramps